Olivia Sanchez

 Olivia Sanchez (born 17 November 1982) is a retired French tennis player.
 Her paternal grandparents are Spanish.

 On 9 June 2008, she reached her best singles ranking of world No. 90.
 On 6 December 2010, she peaked at No. 427 in the doubles rankings.
 In her career, Sanchez won 12 singles titles and one doubles title on the ITF Women's Circuit.
+She finished her career with a record of 287 wins and 207 losses and prize money of $376,039.

 She was coached by Norbert Palmier.

 Tennis career

 2007

 In May, she received a wildcard into the main draw of the French Open, but lost to American Shenay Perry in the first round, in three sets.

-She reached five ITF singles finals, winning four (in Spain, Portugal, France and Mexico).
+Sanchez reached five ITF singles finals, winning four (in Spain, Portugal, France and Mexico).
 Sanchez won her first $75k tournament in September 2007 at the Open Engie Porte du Hainaut, defeating Anastasiya Yakimova in the final.

 2008

 At the Australian Open, she defeated Zuzana Ondrášková and Yuliya Beygelzimer, but then lost to Alisa Kleybanova in the final round of qualifying, in straight sets.

-In February, she made her WTA Tour main-draw debut at the Abierto Mexicano.
+In February, Sanchez made her WTA Tour main-draw debut at the Abierto Mexicano.
 She won in the first round against Martina Müller, but lost 1–6, 5–7 to Sorana Cîrstea in the second.

-She received a wildcard into the main draw of the French Open but then lost 2–6, 6–7 to Karin Knapp.
-As of 9 June 2008, Sanchez reached her highest singles ranking of world No. 90.
+She received a wildcard into the main draw of the French Open but lost 2–6, 6–7 to Karin Knapp.
+On 9 June 2008, Sanchez reached her highest singles ranking of world No. 90.

+2009

+Sanchez received another wildcard into the main draw of the French Open.

 2010

-She received a wildcard entry into the main draw of the French Open, but lost 5–7, 2–6 against Marion Bartoli in the second round.
+Sanchez received a wildcard entry into the main draw of the French Open, but lost 5–7, 2–6 against Marion Bartoli in the second round.

 She reached five singles finals on the ITF Circuit, winning four (in the United States, Brazil, Spain and France).

-Sanchez declared her retirement from professional tennis in 2012.
+Sanchez declared her retirement from tennis in 2012.

+Overall

+She finished her career with a record of 287 wins and 207 losses and prize money of $376,039.
+Her best singles ranking was No. 90 in the world.